bem/bem-xjst/README.md

 That is more than half of the work ;) You will add the salt (couple of templates for tags) and the HTML-soup is very tasty!

+### No DSL, only JavaScript

-### Written in JavaScript, so the entire JavaScript infrastructure is available for checking code quality and conforming to best practices
+Written in JavaScript, so the entire JavaScript infrastructure is available for checking code quality and conforming to best practices.

 Since templates is a regular JavaScript code you can use precommit hooks, automatic syntax validator from your editor and tools like JSHint/ESLint.